Cash Offer vs. Mortgage for a Seller: Which is Better?

 You’re ready to sell your home.
 Whether you purchased the property in cash or took out a mortgage loan, it’s time to decide which type of buyer you want to prioritize—where do you stand on the all cash offer vs mortgage debate?

 In this article, we’ll explore the question of “why are cash offers better for sellers”?
-Ultimately, the main benefit of a cash offer is the confidence of the deal going through.
+Ultimately, the main benefit of an all cash offer is the confidence of the deal going through.
 Mortgage financed offers often come with a longer closing process, less negotiating power, financial contingencies and overall greater risk.

 Cash Offers vs. Mortgage Offers

 You might be in a multiple offer situation and unsure of which route to take, cash vs financing.
-Depending on how you originally purchased your home—or if you inherited the property via some other means—you might be unfamiliar with the two types of offers sellers typically encounter when they put their property on the market:
+Depending on how you originally purchased your home—or if you inherited the property via some other means—you might be unfamiliar with the two types of offers home sellers typically encounter when they put their property on the market:

-• Mortgage offers involve interested home buyers seeking pre-approval, meeting their lender’s and insurer’s requirements for property conditions, and completing the entire loan origination, approval, and closing process before getting the keys on closing day.
+- Mortgage offers involve interested home buyers seeking pre-approval, meeting their lender’s and insurer’s requirements for property conditions, and completing the entire loan origination, approval, and closing process before getting the keys on closing day.

-• Cash offers simply require a buyer to have the cash for the sale price ready on closing day, which they’ll deliver to the home seller via a cashier’s check or wire transfer.
+- Cash offers simply require a buyer to have the cash for the sale price ready on closing day, which they’ll deliver to the home seller via a cashier’s check or wire transfer.

 The mortgage process is time-consuming, but it’s the most accessible way to purchase a home, especially for first-time home buyers.
 But, cash offers are often quicker and more lucrative for both parties, and in the current market, sellers can likely still sell their home quickly even if they opt to accept cash offers only.